-Cricket injuries are either acute injuries which occur suddenly such as a torn muscle, or an impact from the ball.
-Or they can be chronic injuries which occur gradually through overuse.
+Cricket injuries are either acute injuries that occur suddenly such as a torn muscle, or an impact from the ball.
+Or they can be chronic injuries that occur gradually through overuse.

 Rotator cuff strain

 A rotator cuff strain is a tear to any of the four rotator cuff muscles in the shoulder.
 These muscles are important for stabilizing the shoulder joint.
 Symptoms of a torn rotator cuff will usually consist of sudden pain in the shoulder sometimes accompanied by a tearing feeling.
 This can be severe and may transmit down into the arm.